What is an auto service contract?

-- Check the cost of the policy.
-The cost depends on the car’s make, model, condition, coverage and contract length.
+- Check the cost.
+Your car’s make, model, condition, coverage and contract length all impact price.
 You’ll usually pay a fee upfront to buy the policy — ranging from a few hundred dollars to more than $1,000 — and potentially a deductible per visit or per repair.

 - Ask what’s included.
-You’ll need to understand what’s included and excluded in your policy and whether this can change.
+Understand what is included and excluded in your policy and if it can change.
 For example, if a noncovered part damages a covered part, the service contract provider may deny coverage.

-- Find out who underwrites the auto service contract.
+- Find out the underwriter.
 You can check online reviews for a pattern of complaints against the company, the Consumer Financial Protection Bureau’s complaint database and the Better Business Bureau.
-If an insurance company underwrites the policy, then you may check the solvency of the agency.
+If an insurance company underwrites the policy, check the solvency of the agency.

 Once you sign for the policy, get written confirmation that the dealer sent payment to the appropriate administrator.
 As you use the car, keep car repair and maintenance records and receipts.
-The service contract typically won’t cover preexisting conditions, and records can help show that you’ve provided preventive care.
+The service contract typically won’t cover preexisting conditions, and records can help show that you have provided preventive care.